Chapter 5. Installing the Red Hat Virtualization Manager

 - When using a block storage domain, either FCP or iSCSI, a single target LUN is the only supported setup for a self-hosted engine.

-- (Optional) If you want to customize the Manager virtual machine during deployment using automation, an Ansible playbook must be added.
-See Appendix B, Customizing the Manager virtual machine using automation during deployment.
+- Optional: If you want to customize the Manager virtual machine during deployment using automation, an Ansible playbook must be added.
+See Customizing the Engine virtual machine using automation during deployment.

 Install the deployment tool: